awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-RuleSyntax.md

 The matching operator field must be one of the following: `In`, `NotIn`, `StartsWith`, `GreaterThan`, `LessThan`, `EqualTo`, `NotEqualTo`, or `IsPresent`\.
 If the operator field is `In`, `NotIn`, or `StartsWith`, it is followed by an array of string values to check for\.
 Contributor Insights evaluates the array of string values with an OR operator\.
 The array can include as many as 10 string values\.
 If the operator field is `GreaterThan`, `LessThan`, `EqualTo`, or `NotEqualTo`, it is followed by a single numerical value to compare with\.
 If the operator field is `IsPresent`, it is followed by either `true` or `false`\.
 This operator matches log events based on whether the specified log field is present in the log event\.
 The `isPresent` works only with values in the leaf node of JSON properties\.
 For example, a filter that looks for matches to `c-count` does not evaluate a log event with a value of `details.c-count.c1`\.
-See the following for filter examples:
+See the following four filter examples:

 ```
 {"Match": "$.httpMethod", "In": [ "PUT", ] }